- Section I: The ring

 All gloves must be of a professional quality and must be approved.
 All gloves must be made so as to fit the hands of any fighter whose hands may be unusual in size.

-The commissioner, head official or WKN representative or referee must inspect and approve any tape used on the gloves prior the bout.
+The referee, WKN representative, head official, and/or local sports regulating authority (Commission) must inspect and approve any tape used on the gloves prior the bout.
 Referee must additionally inspect and approve any tape used on the gloves before the beginning of the bout.

 4. Gloves – additional main event stipulations